-We are seeking your input on a proposed bylaw that would regulate keeping pigeons in the District.
+On May 10, 2021, Council passed a bylaw to regulate keeping pigeons in the District.

-If adopted, the bylaw would allow residents to keep pigeons, subject to complying with regulations in the bylaw.
+The bylaw allows residents to keep pigeons, subject to complying with regulations in the bylaw.
 The regulations state that anyone keeping pigeons must:

 - obtain a permit